microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0/New-MgOrganization.md

 ASSIGNEDPLANS <IMicrosoftGraphAssignedPlan[]>: The collection of service plans associated with the tenant.
 Not nullable.
   - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned; for example: 2013-01-02T19:32:30Z.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-  - `[CapabilityStatus <String>]`: For example, 'Enabled'.
+  - `[CapabilityStatus <String>]`: Condition of the capability assignment.
+The possible values are Enabled, Warning, Suspended, Deleted, LockedOut.
   - `[Service <String>]`: The name of the service; for example, 'Exchange'.
   - `[ServicePlanId <String>]`: A GUID that identifies the service plan.